-To open the VM session in a new browser tab, leave Open in a new browser tab selected.
+To open the VM session in a new browser tab, leave Open in new browser tab selected.

-Click Connect to connect to the VM.
+Select Connect to connect to the VM.

-To enable audio output
+Enable audio output

 You can enable remote audio output for your VM.
-Some VMs automatically enable this setting, others require you to enable audio settings manually.
+Some VMs automatically enable this setting, whereas others require you to enable audio settings manually.
 The settings are changed on the VM itself.
 Your Bastion deployment doesn't need any special configuration settings to enable remote audio output.

 To enable remote audio output on a Windows VM:

-Remove VM public IP address
+Remove a VM's public IP address

-Click Yes to delete the public IP address.
+Select Yes to delete the public IP address.